sarankon/seed_angular_18/docs/7-utility.md

 The config that you've selected requires the following dependencies:

 eslint, globals, @eslint/js, typescript-eslint
-√ Would you like to install them now? · No / Yes
+√ Would you like to install them now? · Yes
 √ Which package manager do you want to use? · npm ☕️Installing... npm warn idealTree Removing dependencies.eslint in favor of devDependencies.eslint